OlafHaag/bvh-toolbox/README.md

 * Open terminal.
 * If you've installed the bvhtoolbox into a conda/virtual environment, you have to activate it first.
 * type `<script_name> -h` (substitute *<script_name>* by one of the commands above) to get more information on the usage.

+# Notes
+This package includes 20tabs' bvh module due to a lack of updates for this module on pypi.org.